craftcms/wp-import/README.md

 ### 1. Install the wp-import helper plugin

 The import makes use of WordPress’ REST API.
 The API has *almost* everything we need out of the box, except for a couple things.
-To fix that, you’ll need to install a simple WordPress plugin that adds the additional data we need to API results.
+To fix that, you’ll need to install a simple WordPress plugin that exposes some additional data to authenticated API requests.

 To do that, save [plugins/wp-import-helper.php](plugins/wp-import-helper.php) to the `wp-content/plugins/` folder within your WordPress site.
 Then log into your WP Admin Dashboard and navigate to **Plugins**.
 Press **Activate** for the “wp-import helper” plugin.